 To acquire any type of visa to enter Brazil, the following criteria must be met:

-Passport – U.S. passport book must be valid for at least six months resident of Connecticut, Rhode Island, Houston and Atlanta jurisdiction must have two available blank passport pages side by side if you passport book do not meet this requirement follow the instruction to get pages added.
+Passport – U.S. passport book must be valid for at least six months.
+Residents of Connecticut, Rhode Island, Houston, and Atlanta jurisdiction must have two available blank passport pages side by side.
+If your passport book does not meet this requirement, follow the instruction to get pages added.

-Visa Application Form – Application form should be filled out online via the embassy’s website.
+Visa Application Form – The application form should be filled out online via the embassy’s website.

 Passport Size Photo – Requirement for recent color photo 2 x 2 on a white background showing your front face view.

-Official Invite from Brazil – All business visa applicants must have a letter on company letter heading showing length of stay, place of stay and contact information you will also need to state the type of relationship to the applicant, and purpose of stay.
+Official Invite from Brazil – All business visa applicants must have a letter on the company letter heading showing the length of stay, place of stay, and contact information you will also need to state the type of relationship to the applicant and purpose of stay.

-Business Letter – You will need to submit a letter from the sponsoring company with letter heading describing the nature of the sponsoring company business, explaining the relationship of the visa applicant, applicant position held within the company, and clearly stating why the visa applicant is visiting Brazil.
+Business Letter – You will need to submit a letter from the sponsoring company with a letter heading describing the nature of the sponsoring company business, explaining the relationship of the visa applicant, the applicant’s position held within the company, and clearly stating why the visa applicant is visiting Brazil.

-IMPORTANT when submitting the business letter you attached the following on “No technical work or assistance would be provided during a stay in Brazil.
+IMPORTANT when submitting the business letter, you attach the following “No technical work or assistance would be provided during a stay in Brazil.

-Other Forms of Identifications – Driver’s license showing address if your address is not clear you will need to enlarge to show your address better.
+Other Forms of Identifications – Driver’s license showing address.
+If your address is not clear, you will need to enlarge it to show your address better.

-- Connecticut & Rhode Island – When submitting via a family member of expediting visa company your application the copy of your driver’s license must be notarized.
+- Connecticut & Rhode Island – When submitting your via a family member of expediting visa company your application, the copy of your driver’s license must be notarized.

-- Boston – When submitting your application via a family member or visa expediting company you will need to complete the Boston Letter of Authorization.
+- Boston – When submitting your application via a family member or visa expediting company, you must complete the Boston Letter of Authorization.